Beginner Hub – Start Ultralight Fishing the Right Way

 Freshwater venues like canals, rivers, and small lakes tend to be slower and more readable, with clearer structure and easier access to fish holding areas.

-Saltwater environments like harbours, estuaries, piers, and rocky edges are more dynamic, with more movement and variation, but they also teach you how fish react in changing conditions.
+Saltwater environments like harbours, estuaries, piers, and rocky edges are more dynamic, with more movement and variation.

 The important thing isn’t which one is better.
 It’s picking one and sticking with it long enough to understand it properly instead of jumping between different environments too early.